bparanj/crystal/programming/iac/docs/basics/image-lifecycle-stages.md

 ### 3. **Image Creation**

 - **Building**: Packer initializes the builders specified in the template and starts the image creation process.
 This often involves launching a temporary instance on a cloud provider or a virtual machine on local or remote hardware, depending on the builder used.
 - **Provisioning**: Once the instance is running, Packer executes the provisioners defined in the template.
-This step typically involves installing software, applying configurations, and performing cleanup tasks to prepare the image.
+This step  involves installing software, applying configurations, and performing cleanup tasks to prepare the image.
 - **Post-Processing**: After the provisioning step completes, any specified post-processors run.
 This can include compressing the image, uploading it to a cloud provider, or adding metadata.

 ### 4. **Testing**